 Yup.
 We, as a society, have become emoji obsessed.
-In fact, there are currently more than 6 billion emoticons floating around out there just waiting to be inserted into our messages.
+In fact, there are currently about 3,136 emojis floating around out there just waiting to be inserted into our messages.
 In the UK, emoji has been named as the country’s fastest growing language.

 Emojis have become such a phenomenon that brands across the world are now starting to integrate them into their marketing campaigns.
 Of course, there’s a right way and a wrong way to leverage emoji marketing.

 Let’s take a look at a few recent examples of brands that knocked it out of the park ???? …

 …and others that fell flat .

 Then, we’ll dive into a few emoji marketing best practices and go through five actionable strategies that you can use to start integrating emoticons in your marketing strategy right away.
 Ready?
 Let’s get started!

 Before you can begin leveraging emoticons in your marketing campaigns, it’s important to understand why they’ve become such an integral part of our culture.
 According to a research paper that explored the emotional effects of typographic facial expression:

 “Emoticons are effective in improving enjoyment, personal interaction and the perceived information richness of our messages.”

 Another study found that seeing a digital smiley face is equivalent to seeing one in real life.
 Furthermore, a recent study conducted by University of Missouri concluded that looking at emoticons is much more gratifying than reading text.